Pururaj11/Pururaj11/README.md

 - 👋 Hi, I’m @Pururaj11
 - 👀 I’m interested in Web Devlopement and Problem soling
 - 🌱 I’m currently learning DSA with Python
-- 💞️ I’m looking to collaborate on open source projets
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me https://www.linkedin.com/in/puru-raj-singh-chouhan-2355b7259/